PCL-Community/PlainToolkit.EncryptedDns/README.md

 If you encounter any bugs or have suggestions for improvements, feel free to open an issue on our repository.

 Contributions are welcome.
-If you have the skills and interest, we also invite pull requests.
+If you have the skills and interest, we also welcome pull requests.

 For security-related issues, please report them through the Security tab.